UPPMAX/HPC-python/docs/day1/interactive.rst

 .. tabs::

-   .. tab:: UPPMAX
+   .. tab:: UPPMAX/LUNARC/NSC

       To run a Python script in an interactive session, first load the Python modules:

       .. code-block:: console

-         module load python/3.11.8
+         module load [python/version + any prerequisites]

       To run a Python script on 1 core, do: